brefphp/bref/docs/environment/variables.md

 - better permission management using IAM
 - JSON values, allowing to store multiple values in one parameter
-- the version can be omitted from the [`{{resolve:secretsmanager:...}}` syntax](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-secretsmanager)

 However Secrets Manager is not free: [pricing details](https://aws.amazon.com/secrets-manager/pricing/).